danhunsaker/calends/README.md

 `"github.com/danhunsaker/calends"` in the `import` wherever you intend use it.

-Other languages will use Calends through a language-specific wrapper around the compiled Golang lib.
+Other languages will use Calends through a language-specific wrapper around the compiled shared library.
 So for PHP, as an example, you'd install the `calends` extension, probably via PECL.

 ## Usage